emcf/engshell/README.md

 ## Notes:
 - `--debug` allows engshell to debug its own code if it fails.
 - `--showcode` shows the code being executed.
-- `--gpt4` to use GPT-4 as the core model
 - `--llm` encourages LLM queries from within the code execution.
 - `clear` resets engshell's memory, along with the console.